ronnymees/introduction_to_prototyping/docs/33_3dprinters-at-our-disposal/README.md

 ![IMAGE](./images/afbeelding3.png)

 To be able to print our model we first have to slice that model in the printing layers.

+### Steps to take to slice for the Creality printers

 There are many programs that can do this for you but at school we use **Cura** from UltiMaker ([Install info](../52_cura/README.md)).

-### Steps to take

 1. Select the correct 3D printer (You can add the printer if it's not in the list).
 2. Select the correct material and nozzle (Normaly this will be PLA and 0,4mm).